ractivejs/ractivejs.github.io/docs/get-started/support.md

 - `window.addEventListener`
 - `window.getComputedStyle`

 [Most _modern_ browsers already support these APIs](https://kangax.github.io/compat-table).
-Should you want to serve your app on older browsers, the Ractive package comes with an optional file called [`polyfills.js`](https://unpkg.com/ractive@0.9.0/polyfills.js) containing these specific polyfills.
+Should you want to serve your app on older browsers, [the Ractive package](https://cdn.jsdelivr.net/npm/ractive/) comes with an optional file called [`polyfills.js`](https://cdn.jsdelivr.net/npm/ractive@0.9.0/polyfills.js) containing these specific polyfills.
+Simply load it up before Ractive.
 That way, you can still enjoy the full Ractive experience without lugging in a huge polyfill library.

-Simply load it up before Ractive.
+In addition, Ractive no longer serves the "legacy build".
+It is recommended that you integrate `polyfills.js` in your build should you need to support older browsers.
+However, if you're pulling the legacy build from a CDN, [jsDelivr](https://www.jsdelivr.com) can combine files on the fly.
+Simply instruct jsDelivr to [combine `polyfills.js` with `ractive.js`](https://cdn.jsdelivr.net/combine/npm/ractive/polyfills.min.js,npm/ractive/ractive.min.js) to get a file similar to the former legacy build.

 ## SVGs